 Prof. Andy Ofori Birikorang, the Pro Vice-Chancellor, UEW was the representative for the Vice-Chancellor (VC).
-He told the meeting how the VC had wanted to be part the 20th AGM.
-He extended the warm regards from the University Management to the Board, Management and all members of UEW Co-operative Credit Union.
+He was thankful to the Vice-Chancellor who was attending another programme of equal importance for his nomination.
+He told the meeting how the VC had wanted to be part of the 20th AGM.
+He extended warm regards from the University Management to the Board, Management and all members of UEW Cooperative Credit Union.
 He commended the Union after looking through the Annual Reports in the following areas;

-- reduction of loan interest from 19.2% to 15.9% during covid-19 era - plans to introduce virtual banking. - opening of new agencies and branches, example Buduburam, Senya Beraku and Cape Coast
+- reduction of loan interest from 19.2% to 15.9% during the covid-19 era - plans to introduce virtual banking. - opening of new agencies and branches, for example, Buduburam, Senya Beraku and Cape Coast